pananton/busrpc-spec/README.md

 Any contributions are highly appreciated:
 * suggestions to the busrpc specification
-* specializations for different message bus/queue/broker techonologies
+* specializations for various message bus/queue/broker techonologies
 * new commands for busrpc development tool
 * clients for testing/observing busrpc backends
 * busrpc client libraries